Cell Dogs, Inc.

 Cell Dogs Training Program - ADVANCED TRAINING - SERVICE DOGS

 Cell Dogs has placed 30+ specially trained service dogs to date and made life changing improvements in the lives of veterans and first responders (as well as their families’) in Orange County and beyond.
-These dogs lovingly impact the lives and health of our clients and their inmate trainers.
+These dogs lovingly impact the lives and health of our clients, their families and their inmate trainers.

 CONTACT